Our Products

 • Parallel processing across different cases

-This ensures CRM cases are consistently represented as structured, metadata-rich Document Sets in SharePoint.
+This ensures CRM cases are consistently represented in SharePoint using metadata-rich Document Sets.

 Zones™